Familiar with dwell time?

 Suppose reading that page took me 7 minutes and 10 seconds, and after I decide to return to the SERPs to gather more information from other sources, so I click back.

-As you can imagine, longer dwell times are better for business.
+As you can imagine, longer times are better for business.
 The more time a visitor spends on a page, the more likely they are to have read and understood your content.
 It’s a signal that your content strategy is working and appealing to your intended audience.

-Dwell Time Vs. Bounce Rate and Time on Page
+How it Differs from Bounce Rate and Time on Page

-Dwell time is commonly confused with bounce rate and time on site SEO, so let’s do a quick refresher course.
+It is commonly confused with bounce rate and time on site SEO, so let’s do a quick refresher course.

 “Dwell time, in a sense, is an amalgam of bounce rate and time-on-site metrics – it measures how long it takes for someone to return to a SERP after clicking on a result (and it can be measured directly from the search engine’s own data).”